-May I talk about myself as a leadership trainer and mentor for a minute here?
+May I talk about myself as a leadership trainer and mentor for a minute?

-Those of you who know me know that I write a blog on the subject of leadership and other things that I believe are associated with leadership.
-I’ve been writing that blog for over 10 years and I’m getting close to 1,300 articles there.
+Those of you who know me know that I write a blog on the subject of leadership and other things I believe are associated with leadership.
+I’ve been writing that blog for since 2005, and I’m getting close to 1,400 articles there.
 I’ve written two books on the subject of leadership, and I’ve spoken in 9 states, 8 of them on the subject of leadership, though sometimes mixed with another subject.

 Anyway, three different things happened this week, all in the space of 48 hours.
 The first one is the last one.
 Someone reached out to me on LinkedIn to announce a new list highlighting top people who write about leadership.
 The message wasn’t necessarily something I was expecting: